 Remember: There should only be one Call to Action per newsletter.

 Readers will get confused and end up choosing nothing if they have more than one choice.

 A Note About Subject Lines

 Keep your subject line short and sweet; no more than 55 characters!

-Generic comes off spammy.
-Studies show that including the reader’s first name in the subject line grabs their attention and increases your open rate (the amount of people who open your email).
+Studies show that including the reader’s first name in the subject line can grab their attention and increases your open rate (the number of people who open your email).